 In this example the claims encompass a very large number of possible embodiments while the description discloses, and provides support for, only a relatively small proportion of those embodiments (see paragraph 5.48).

 In such cases, the search may be directed only towards claimed embodiments that relate to specifically disclosed compounds, or prepared or tested compositions and a structural generalization of these.
 The written opinion should also include observations on Articles 5 and 6 (sufficiency and support) describing specifically how the description provides support for only a relatively small proportion of the embodiments claimed.
-The International Searching Authority should also include in the objection on non-prior art grounds an indication as to what degree these objections have been taken into account for purposes of determining the extent of the search, and this extent should be indicated as precisely as possible, for example the specifically disclosed compounds, or prepared or tested compositions, and a structural generalization of these.
+The International Searching Authority should also include in the objection on non-prior art grounds an indication as to what degree the objection has been taken into account for purposes of determining the extent of the search, and this extent should be indicated as precisely as possible, for example the specifically disclosed compounds, or prepared or tested compositions, and a structural generalization of these.

 Example 5: Chemical Markush-Type Claim with Many Options, Variables, Etc.